-Here’s why most-bingewatched ‘Lucifer’ needs a S5 on Netflix
+Here’s why most-bingewatched ‘Lucifer’ needs a season 5 on Netflix

 According to the Binge Report, Lucifer yet again sits at the number one spot as the most bingewatched show on Netflix for the 3rd week in a row.

 It comes as no surprise to us that our favorite handsome devil would be granting audiences favors all over the internet and maintaining his grip on the bingewatching habits of Netflix users.
 Not only is Lucifer killing it on our TVs, he’s also slaying over at social media with the #Lucifer hashtag trending as the third-most popular TV hashtag, according to Neilsen.

 After the showrunners of Lucifer asked us to continue keeping the fan support fires stoked in light of their renewals talks with Netflix, here are all the reasons why Lucifer should continue on Netflix for S5.

 What other show so clearly shows people of all races, persuasions, and species trying to get along?
 Angels & demons learn to love humans; humans learn to accept angels & demons; and a rich character base from different backgrounds, with different sexual identities, learn to understand each other.

 Lucifer’s writers address prejudice and the idea that you can’t judge a book by it’s cover pretty much every episode.
 The show never feels like it’s trying to get across political issues – it’s just a narrative that naturally forms from basing the action in a melting pot like Los Angeles.

 The acting is incredible